WemimoAdewale/alx-low_level_programming/0x00-hello_world/README.md

-script that print sizes of bytes
+script that prints a quote